WELCOME TO LAKE LINDEN, MICHIGAN!

 Whether visiting our friendly town or considering a move to a true rural “community”, Lake Linden has much to offer.
 We have a wide variety of recreation facilities, and four distinct seasons in which to enjoy them.
 Our rich copper mining heritage is captured in dozens of local sites.
 And nearby Universities Michigan Tech and Finlandia offer diverse and vibrant entertainment, arts and cultural experiences and events year- round.
 Check out our community....

-Camping reservations for the 2025 season are open now.
+Reservations for the 2026 camping season are open

 Village Office Hours are as follows: